-In order to provide a detailed scenario analysis for the future trajectory of bilateral relations between Pakistan and Afghanistan based on the current trends and developments some of the following recommendations for strengthening ties, mitigating potential challenges, and enhancing dialogue, cooperation, and confidence-building measures are offered.
-A method of scenario planning approach to analyse the possible outcomes of the bilateral relationship in the short (one year), medium (five years), and long term (ten years), based on different assumptions and variables is adopted.
+In order to provide a detailed scenario analysis for the future trajectory of bilateral relations between Pakistan and Afghanistan based on the current trends and developments some of the following recommendations for strengthening ties, mitigating potential challenges, and enhancing dialogue, cooperation, and confidencebuilding measures are offered.
+A method of scenario planning approach to analyses the possible outcomes of the bilateral relationship in the short (one year), medium Journal of Nautical Eye & Strategic Studies 110 (five years), and long term (ten years), based on different assumptions and variables is adopted.
 The study identifies three main scenarios: cooperation, confrontation, and coexistence.
 Each design is described in terms of its drivers, indicators, implications, and likelihood.